 Chapter 6.
-Less-Than-Zero-Emissions Incentive Lower Emissions Transition Program
+Lower Emissions Transition Program

-- 39900.
-The Legislature finds and declares all of the following: - (a) It is in the best interests of all Californians to find innovative and cost-effective ways to reduce the localized impacts from emissions of air toxic contaminants, including diesel emissions and other criteria pollutants, as quickly as possible, while it is in the best interests of all global citizens to reduce the total volume of greenhouse gas emissions. - (b) The state has accelerated emissions reductions in many manners that benefit both local and global emissions goals, including through regulatory enactments and the use of strategic incentives. - (c) While the state has adopted aggressive emissions reductions goals for greenhouse gases, the short-term priority of many communities, industries, and air quality regulators remains a focus on a reduction of The state must maintain its aggressive long-term priority emissions reductions goals for reducing greenhouse gases while also addressing the short-term priority of reducing the public health and air quality impacts of air toxic contaminants and criteria pollutants.
+39900.
+The Legislature finds and declares all of the following: (a) It is in the best interests of all Californians to find innovative

+- (a) It is in the best interests of all Californians to find innovative and cost-effective ways to reduce eliminate the localized impacts from emissions of air toxic contaminants, including diesel emissions and other criteria pollutants, as quickly as possible, while it is in the best interests of all global citizens to reduce the total volume of greenhouse gas emissions. - (b) The state has accelerated emissions reductions in many manners that benefit both local and global emissions goals, including through regulatory enactments and the use of strategic incentives.